 Run A Command For A Specific Time In Linux

-The most common method is using timeout command.
-For those who don’t know, the timeout command will effectively limit the absolute execution time of a process.
+The most common method is using timeout command for this purpose.
+For those who don't know, the timeout command will effectively limit the absolute execution time of a process.
 The timeout command is part of the GNU coreutils package, so it comes pre-installed in all GNU/Linux systems.

-Let us say, you want to run a command for only 5 seconds, and then kill it.
+Let us say, you want to run a command for only a specific time, and then kill it automatically once the time is passed.
 To do so, we use:

 $ timeout <time-limit-interval> <command>

 For example, the following command will terminate after 10 seconds.

 $ timeout 10s tail -f /var/log/pacman.log